Townshend Mainwaring: Other activities

 In 1840, Mainwaring was High Sheriff of Denbighshire, and he was also at some point a Justice of the Peace for Denbighshire and the first Major of the Denbighshire Rifle Volunteers.
-He was one of the chairman of the National Eisteddfod of Wales when it was held at Ruthin in 1868, days after sustaining severe injuries to his leg when his horse fell on him, and was involved with other similar events, including that at Rhyl in 1863.
+He was one of the chairmen of the National Eisteddfod of Wales when it was held at Ruthin in 1868, days after sustaining severe injuries to his leg when his horse fell on him, and was involved with other similar events, including that at Rhyl in 1863.
 Considered to be a good musician, he also composed music.

-Mainwaring, who lived at Galltfaenan Hall in Denbighshire after his marriage, had a considerable involvement with the Vale of Clwyd Railway, was involved with the North Wales Narrow Gauge Railways and supported the construction of the Chester and Holyhead Railway.
+Mainwaring, who lived at Galltfaenan Hall in Denbighshire after his marriage, had a considerable involvement with the Vale of Clwyd Railway, was involved with the North Wales Narrow Gauge Railways, and supported the construction of the Chester and Holyhead Railway.
 He continued to own Marchwiel until his death at Galltfaenan on 25 December 1883, and also property and lands in other places.
 (Note: An example of other property owned by Mainwaring was Foryd Hall in Rhyl, which he had built and which was demolished due to being unsafe just before World War II.
 Rhyl Pleasure Beach now covers the site.)
-An obituary noted his benevolent financing of the construction of a church, parsonage and schools in Trefnant, in memory of his father-in-law, as well as a convalescent home for men in Rhyl.
+An obituary noted his benevolent financing of the construction of a church, parsonage, and schools in Trefnant, in memory of his father-in-law, as well as a convalescent home for men in Rhyl.
 He was also noted to be a supporter of a women's home in Rhyl and of the same town's Royal Alexandra Hospital.
 He was buried at Trefnant's Holy Trinity church.